A Novel Metric for Detecting Memorization in Generative Models for Brain MRI Synthesis: Methods

 \subsection{Memorization-Induced LDM}

-To investigate memorization in generative models, we use a widely adopted LDM~\cite{rombach2022high} as a case study.
+To investigate memorization in generative models, we use a widely adopted Latent Diffusion Model (LDM)~\cite{rombach2022high} as a case study.
 We train this LDM using a set of real MRI scans (see section~\ref{sec:data}).
 The LDM is trained to generate 2D axial slices of brain MRIs.
 To increase exposure to memorization, we condition the image generation process on text prompts specifically tailored to each image, as demonstrated in~\cite{somepalli2023understanding}.
-These text prompts follow the structure outlined below:
+These prompts follow the structure below:

 \begin{displayquote} ``\textit{middle axial slice from a \texttt{<MRI sequence>} brain MRI (image ID \texttt{<MRI ID>}) acquired from a \texttt{<age>}-year-old \texttt{<biological sex>}, with subject ID \texttt{<subject ID>}, from the \texttt{<dataset name>} dataset.}'' \end{displayquote}